TheLartians/EasyIterator/README.md

 EasyIterator aims to be a zero-cost C++17 iterator library that simplifies iterator creation.
 C++ iterators and range-based loops are increadibly useful, however defining iterators still requires a large amount of boilerplate code.
-The goal of this library is to find alternative and useful ways to use and define C++ iterators.
+The goal of this library is to find alternative and useful ways to use and create C++ iterators.

 ## Example